StanJulia/Stan.jl/docs/src/INTRO.md

 ```
 This workflow creates an NamedTuple with the draws, the default value for the `output_format` argument in read_samples().

-If a vector of DataFrames (a DataFrame for each chain) is preferred:
+If a DataFrame (with all chains appended) is preferred:
 ```
 df = read_samples(sm; output_format=:dataframe)
 ```